gitkraken/gk-dev-docs/gk-dev/gk-dev-insights.md

 1. In GitKraken.dev, go to **Insights > Data Connection**.
 2. Click **Connect GitHub**.
-   > Support for GitLab, Bitbucket, Azure DevOps, and Jira Cloud is coming soon.
+   > Support for Bitbucket and Azure DevOps, is coming soon.
 3. Authorize GitKraken Insights by GitClear to connect with GitHub.
 4. Select which repositories to track.
 Use the filter option at the top of the page to quickly narrow down the list.